ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 Can cameras alone prevent theft?

-Only if they're tied to real-time monitoring and actionable alerts — otherwise they just record after the fact.
+Only if they're tied to real-time monitoring and actionable alerts.
 Passive cameras are evidence tools, not prevention tools.
 Prevention requires intervention: detecting threats, issuing warnings, and dispatching response before theft occurs.

 How fast can surveillance be deployed on an LA jobsite?

-Mobile or temporary units can be live within 24-72 hours depending on site conditions and permitting.
-Fixed installations take longer — typically 3-7 days for planning, installation, and testing.
+Mobile or temporary units can be live within 24-72 hours depending on site conditions.
+Fixed installations typically take 3-7 days for planning, installation, and testing.
 Emergency deployments after recent theft incidents can often be expedited.

 Do these systems work at night and weekends?